-- (f) the actual time lost due to any other circumstances beyond the control of the Players. - 3.
-In calculating the minimum over rate for an ICC One-Day Match, as determined by the ICC Regulations in force from time to time, the following time allowances shall be made: - (a) the actual time taken where treatment is given by authorised medical personnel to a Player on the field of play; and - (b) the actual time taken for a Player to leave the field of play in the event of a serious injury; - (c) the actual time taken for third umpire referrals; - (d) the actual time lost due to any other circumstances beyond the control of the Players. - 4.
-The over-rate will be calculated at the end of the match by the Umpires.
-If the over-rate is calculated as being under the minimum over rate required by ICC Regulations the following shall apply: - a) as soon as reasonably practicable the umpires shall inform the Referee that the ICC Regulations may have been breached. - b) if, after consultation with the umpires, the Referee is of the opinion that the minimum over rate was not achieved by the fielding team by reason of events beyond its control, including (but not limited to) time wasting by the batting team, the Referee (or the Umpires if the Referee is not in attendance) shall be entitled to amend the over-rate calculation as they deem appropriate. - c) the Referee (or the Umpires if the Referee is not in attendance) shall as soon as reasonably practicable inform the Captain and/or Team Manager that the ICC Regulations have been breached and that the prescribed sanctions in accordance with section J5 (c) shall be applied. - d) in the event of the Referee (or the Umpires if the Referee is not in attendance) being of the opinion that the conduct of the batting team has prevented the fielding team from bowling the minimum over-rate, the Referee (or the Umpires if the Referee is not in attendance) is entitled to penalise the batting team Captain in accordance with Section J5.
+- c. the actual time taken for a Player to leave the field of play in the event of a serious injury; - d.
+4 minutes for one drinks break taken in any session; - e. the actual time taken for third umpire referrals; - f. the actual time lost due to any other circumstances beyond the control of the Players. - 3.
+In calculating the minimum over rate for an ODI Match, as determined by the ICC Regulations in force from time to time, the following time allowances shall be made: - a. the actual time taken where treatment is given by authorised medical personnel to a Player on the field of play; and - b. the actual time taken for a Player to leave the field of play in the event of a serious injury; - c. the actual time taken for third umpire referrals; - d. (d) the actual time lost due to any other circumstances beyond the control of the Players. - 4.
+The over-rate will be calculated at the end of the match by the umpires.
+If the over-rate is calculated as being under the minimum over rate required by ICC Regulations the following shall apply: - a. as soon as reasonably practicable the umpires shall inform the Referee that the ICC Regulations may have been breached. - b. if, after consultation with the umpires, the Referee is of the opinion that the minimum over rate was not achieved by the fielding team by reason of events beyond its control, including (but not limited to) time wasting by the batting team, the Referee shall be entitled to amend the over rate calculation as he deems appropriate. - c. the Referee shall as soon as reasonably practicable inform the Captain and/or Team Manager that the ICC Regulations have been breached and that the prescribed sanctions in accordance with section J5 (c) shall be applied. - d. in the event of the Referee being of the opinion that the conduct of the batting team has prevented the fielding team from bowling the minimum over rate, the Referee is entitled to impose a fine on the batting team, the maximum fine that can be imposed being one in accordance with Section J5.